Ex-USC gynecologist charged with sexually assaulting students dies before going to trial

 Hundreds of women came forward to report their allegations to police but some of the cases fell outside the 10-year statute of limitations, while others did not rise to the level of criminal charges or lacked sufficient evidence to prosecute.
 Still, he faced up to 64 years in prison if convicted.

-Even as the criminal case was pending, USC agreed to an $852 million settlement with more than 700 women who accused the college's longtime campus gynecologist of sexual abuse, the victims' lawyers and USC announced in 2021.
+As the criminal case was pending, the university agreed to an $852 million settlement with more than 700 women who accused the college's longtime campus gynecologist of sexual abuse, the victims' lawyers and USC announced in 2021.
+It was believed to be a record sum for a sexual abuse lawsuit against a university.

 Tyndall surrendered his medical license in September 2019.